 Alaska's constitution and statutes require each judge periodically to stand for retention at the general election.
 The lengths of terms vary with the judicial position, with all judges serving a shorter initial term, and longer terms after the first retention election.
 Statutes passed in 1975 require the Judicial Council to evaluate the performance of each judge standing for retention.
 Before the 2020 evaluations, the Council revised its evaluation procedures to include comprehensive performance standards.
-Based on whether a judge meets or exceeds these performance standards, the Council recommends a "retain" or "do not retain" vote on each judge to the voters, and widely publicizes its decisions.
+Under the Council's published procedures, the Council recommends a "retain" or "do not retain" vote on each judge based on whether the judge met the performance standards.
+The Council is required to make public its evaluations and recommendations.

+Appendix E contains the Council's retention evaluation procedures.
 Appendix F contains the retention election history for current judges.
-A list of judges eligible to stand for retention in November of 2024 and 2026 is in Appendix G. A history of judges standing for retention from 1976 through 2022 is posted on the Council's website at www.ajc.state.ak.us.
+A list of judges eligible to stand for retention in November of 2026 and 2028 is in Appendix G. A history of judges standing for retention from 1976 through 2024 is posted on the Council's website at www.ajc.state.ak.us.

-2. 2022 Retention Evaluation
+2. 2024 Retention Evaluation

-Twenty-nine judges stood for retention in 2022: one court of appeals judge, four judges in the First Judicial District (three superior court, one district court), nineteen judges in the Third District (thirteen superior court, six district court), and five judges in the Fourth District (four superior court, one district court).
-The Council found all judges met performance standards, and recommended that all be retained.
+Nineteen judges stood for retention in 2024: two supreme court justices, two court of appeals judges, one judge in the First Judicial District (district court), 11 judges in the Third Judicial District (four superior court, seven district court), and three judges in the Fourth Judicial District (one superior court, two district court).
+The Council found all judges met performance standards, and recommended that all be retained.1

-The evaluation procedures used by the Council have been developed based on experience over the past forty-seven years, and on national best practices.
-The Judicial Council's evaluation included specific feedback from individuals who had appeared in the judges' courtrooms or worked with them, general feedback from members of the public, and a thorough investigation of the judges' performances over their previous terms in office.
+The evaluation procedures used by the Council have been developed based on experience over the past forty-nine years, and on national best practices.
+The Council's evaluation included specific feedback from individuals who had appeared in the judges' courtrooms or worked with them, general feedback from members of the public, and a thorough investigation of the judges' performances over their previous terms in office.
 The Council's investigation included letters, emails, verbal testimony, and public and confidential documents.